Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: RWA Modeling

-We show a simulation of the friction system proposed in Equations~\eqref{eq:model_friction} and \eqref{eq:model_dry-friction} with the switching system using the probability functions described above and the parameters $f^{\bar{\mathrm{d}}} = 1$ and $f^\mathrm{v} = 1$.
-The evolution of the friction components in time, along with the total dry friction coefficient, is shown in Figure~\ref{fig:switching-system}.
+Consider the friction system proposed in Equations~\eqref{eq:model_friction} and \eqref{eq:model_dry-friction} with the FSS defined by the probability functions described above with parameters $f^{\bar{\mathrm{d}}} = f^\mathrm{v} = 1$.
+The evolution of the friction components, along with the total dry friction coefficient, is shown in Figure~\ref{fig:switching-system}.